 Employee retention has emerged as one of the defining business issues of the 2020s.
 As back-to-office policies became the post-pandemic norm, millions of commuters returned to their previous routines.
-For many, this doubled as a painful reminder of just how difficult and draining a long commute can be.
+Now, the pandemic is in the rearview mirror, but the daily experience of a difficult, draining commute is as much a pain as ever.

 Over the long term, this can translate into a more appealing workplace culture, higher employee retention rates, and less spending on recruitment and hiring.